Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 3. Reject connection (no exceptions)

-How Certificates Are Managed in AWS ACM
+How Certificates Are Managed with AWS ACM

 AWS Certificate Manager (ACM) is a managed service for issuing, managing, and automatically renewing SSL/TLS certificates.